sudhishgupta/PSSM_features/README.md

 You can specify which database to run the PSI-BLAST depending upon your locally installed database, by modifying the 'db_prefix' variable.

 ## Bi-Gram PSSM
+Generates PSSM scores for bigrams i.e amino acids at 'i' and 'i+1' position in the inputted protein sequence Saves the result in a *.csv file

+## Psuedo PSSM (PsePSSM)
+Generates a 20 + 20 x lambda feature values for an input pssm matrix.
+The first 20 values are normalised Amino Acid Composition derived from PSSM matrices, and the next 20 x lambda feature values are PsePSSM feature values calculated using the input pssm matrix and the input lag parammeter (lambda)

+## PSSM Standard Features (PSSM_Completepipe)
+This code written in R utilises a R package namely PSSMCOOL and generates various PSSM based features at a single go and saves all the results in a *.csv file with appropriate headers.
+This piepline enhances the current functionality of the PSSMCOOL package, imporves the readability of the result and can be used for high throughput result generation.